 Coco has been a working Artist since the mid nineties – creating, teaching and inspiring.

-Coco has been working in clay since 1991 and began teaching at a local elementary school while working on her degree at Cal State Long Beach.
+Coco has been working in clay since 199o and began teaching at a local elementary school, while working on her degree at California State University of Long Beach.

 Coco’s passion for design and architecture influence the work she creates, particularly from the mid-century era and the works of artisans who proceeded that era.

-In much of Coco’s work, she is able to fuse her love of sculpture with her love of function.
+In much of Coco’s work, she is able to fuse her love for sculpture with her love for function.